matejkobza/xml-projects-management/README.md

 This application was written in InteliJ Idea v12 running on Mac OS X 10.9.2.

-To run this application you need to edit file XmlProjectsParses.java in projects-persistence module at location sk.mk.persistence.util.XmlProjectParser.
+To run this application you need to edit file XmlProjectsParser.java in <strong>projects-persistence</strong>
+module at location <strong>sk.mk.persistence.util.XmlProjectParser</strong>.
 Change xml file location of projects.xml where projects are stored.